Q. What is a Domain Name System (DNS) Service?

 Q. What is Amazon Route 53's Latency Based Routing (LBR) feature?

 LBR (Latency Based Routing) is a feature for Amazon Route 53 that helps you improve your application’s performance.
-You can run applications in multiple AWS China regions and Amazon Route 53 will route end users to the AWS China regions that provides the lowest latency.
+You can run applications in multiple Amazon Web Services China regions and Amazon Route 53 will route end users to the Amazon Web Services China regions that provides the lowest latency.

 Q. How do I get started using Amazon Route 53's Latency Based Routing (LBR) feature?